Recent related news:

 June 2017 – Can I Allow a Friend to Use Shared Private Road in Cottage Country?
 (Toronto Star)

-Local committees or road groups are the most important piece of the puzzle when it comes to private roads.
-Residents using these non-municipal routes to access their properties have an obvious interest and commitment to the roads' condition, and safety.
+Local committees or road groups are an important piece of the puzzle when it comes to private roads.
+Residents using these non-municipal routes to access their properties have a common interest and a shared commitment to the roads’ condition, and safety.
 Ensuring uninterrupted access, fair use and sharing of the costs of these important community assets means planning ahead and ensuring everyone is included in the decision making.